Luke Ball: 2010 season

 Ball made his Collingwood debut in the NAB Cup first round, coincidentally against St Kilda, his former club.
 The Saints won the game by one point after they had been leading by seven goals in the third quarter.
 His home and away debut came in Round 1 against the Western Bulldogs at Etihad Stadium.
 The Magpies won the game by 36 points with Ball having 18 disposals.
 In the Preliminary Final, Ball left the field during the third quarter with a hamstring cramp.
 Despite this he was selected in the squad for the grand final.

 Collingwood played St Kilda in the 2010 AFL Grand Finals on 25 September, which ended in a draw.
 The premiership was decided in a rematch on 2 October 2010, that Collingwood won.
 In his post match interview, Ball was modest in celebrating, citing respect towards his ex-teammates in St Kilda and adding "It was more about trying to restart a career and it’s amazing how it has all turned out."

-Ball's first season in the black and white saw his love and passion for footy to return, he played 24 games and averaged 21.1 disposals as apart of Collingwoods engine room.
+Ball's first season in the black and white saw his love and passion for footy to return, he played 24 games and averaged 21.1 disposals as a part of Collingwoods engine room.